-Again, if I need to buy some sports gears or so, I prefer to visit “The Big Sea”, the shopping mall I mentioned earlier because they give a 100% cash-back guarantee if there is a problem in any clothing they sell.
+Again, if I need to buy some sports gear or so, I prefer to visit “The Big Sea”, the shopping mall I mentioned earlier because they give a 100% cash-back guarantee if there is a problem with any clothing they sell.

 I also think about the weather, place, occasion, and most of all, the current trend in the fashion world when I buy some casual dresses.
 Thus, I decide which clothes to buy.

 Have the kinds of clothes you like changed in recent years?

 Well, if you tell me to compare the last 5 years or so, I don’t think the kinds of clothes I like have changed much.
 I still have some 5-years old clothes in my closet which I can wear till now.
 But, compared to the last decade, there has been a major change in the way people wear clothes.
 People have become more aware of current fashion trends.
 Our country’s people have become more and more Westernized.
 So, they follow Western dress cultures a lot.

 Click the following links for practicing other Speaking Part 1 topics:

 - games, sports, music